ampproject/amphtml/extensions/amp-mathml/amp-mathml.md

 # amp-mathml

-## Behavior
+## Usage

-This extension creates an iframe and renders a MathML formula.
+Renders a MathML formula in an iframe.

-#### Example: The Quadratic Formula
+The example below displays the quadratic formula:

 ```html
 <amp-mathml